octobercms/docs/user-guide/quickstart/backend/managing-admins.md

 Now let's see where you would configure a real mail provider for production.

 1. Navigate to **Settings → Mail → Mail Configuration**.
-2. You will see the current **Send Method** — it is most likely set to **Log**, which writes emails to the log file instead of sending them.
+2. You will see the current **Send Method**.
+It is most likely set to **Log**, which writes emails to the log file instead of sending them.
 3. In production, you would change this to **SMTP**, **Mailgun**, **Postmark**, or another provider and fill in your credentials.
 4. The **Send Test Message** button lets you verify your settings before going live.

-You don't need to change anything right now — just know where this setting lives for when you are ready to deploy.
+You don't need to change anything right now.
+Just know where this setting lives for when you are ready to deploy.

 ## Next Steps